We Love Our Lamb: Reception

 According to critics, the MLA 'We love our Lamb' campaign has proven to be the most successful campaign of its type.
-This is largely seen in its reported record increase in Lamb sales throughout the entirety of the Australia Day period.
+This is largely seen in its reported record increase in lamb sales throughout the entirety of the Australia Day period.
 Since its production, the longstanding campaign has become more 'iconic as lamb itself and each year it is designed to encourage consumers to come together to celebrate Australia Day with lamb.'

 The campaign produced a 34.4 per cent increase in sales as opposed to its weekly average for the week preceding Australia Day.
 Additionally, a 39.5 per cent hike in sales versus its weekly average for the week that hosts Australia Day.
 Overall, this amounts to 36.9 per cent sales increase throughout the 'We Love our Lamb' campaign entirety, proving to be the most successful advertising campaign for The Monkeys Production Group on record.
 Regarding the 2007 advertisement, the video itself was viewed over 5.5 million times online and has continued to grow.
 Since the videos publication, campaign has generated 1274 media articles which in turn has been delivered to a cumulative audience that exceeds 404 million.

-The 2016 "We Love our Lamb" commercial promoting Australian lamb which was heavily criticised by the Hindu community, with claims from international religious body stating that the advertisement was 'insensitive ad poking fun at deity Ganesha.'
+The 2016 "We Love our Lamb" commercial promoting Australian lamb which was heavily criticised by the Hindu community, with claims from the international religious body stating that the advertisement was 'insensitive ad poking fun at deity Ganesha.'
 As part of its 'You Never Lamb Alone' pitch, sees an Australian Barbecue with religious figures including Jesus, Buddha, Zeus, Aphrodite, Moses, and the Hindu god Ganesha.
 The god is only referred to in the ad as the 'butt of the joke,' with the religious icons joking about 'addressing the elephant in the room?'
-With that in mind, Ganesha commonly referred to as a vegetarian, and the god's presence in a campaign that promotes meat has reportedly angered Hindus in Australia and even more-so internationally.
-President of the Universal Society of Hinduism, Rajan Zed claimed that the ad could potentially have an adverse effect on meat sales overseas.
+With that in mind, Ganesha commonly referred to as a vegetarian, and the god's presence in a campaign that promotes meat has reportedly angered Hindus in Australia and even more so internationally.
+The president of the Universal Society of Hinduism, Rajan Zed, claimed that the ad could potentially have an adverse effect on meat sales overseas.

 Additionally, while the MLA has claimed that the response to the 'You'll Never Lamb Alone' campaign was for the most part positive, some in the Indigenous community have claimed that the advert is highly offensive.
 The aforementioned campaign that depicts early settlement has seen viewers taken umbrage at the complete commission of references to Australia Day, while others within the Indigenous community have since criticised the advert.
 During the advert, as Dutch, English, German and other early settlers alike arrive, their interaction between indigenous and non-indigenous people has reportedly tried to make light of Australia's past few years.